-2016 Holiday Store Return Policies: Target, Best Buy, Walmart & More
+2016 Holiday Store Return Policies: Walmart, Best Buy, Target & More

-Christmas is here, and odds are you got at least 1 gift that left you feeling less than merry, and gave a few too.
+Christmas is here, and odds are you got at least one gift that left you feeling less than merry, and gave a few too.

 Not to worry, that can be fixed.

-You see, many stores have extended holiday return policies, so you can exchange, or get your money back, on most items purchased within the last month or 2.
+You see, many stores have extended holiday return policies, so you can exchange, or get your money back, on most items purchased within the last month or two.

 To make sure you give, and get, gifts that can be brought back if needed, here is a list of 2016 holiday store return policies.